Former Master Luthier of GibsonRen Ferguson" and

 -January 2012

-At that time, a venture capital group acquired Fender.
-It was decided to sell the “Guild” brand and close the New Hartford factory.
+At the time, a venture capital group acquired Fender.
+The sale of the "Guild" brand and the closure of the New Hartford factory were decided.

 -July 2014

-The new owners of Cordoba/Guild approached Ren with the task of building a new factory in Oxnard, California.
-Ren moved to California with his wife, Lenny, and his son, Timothy, and began the process of setting up the new factory.
+The new owners of Cordoba/Guild approached Wren with the job of building a new factory in Oxnard, California.
+Wren, along with his wife Lenny and son Timothy, moved to California and began renovating the new factory.

 -January 2017

-He was hired as a consultant for Shadow Electronics, a Chinese company planning to open a state-of-the-art acoustic guitar manufacturing plant.
+As a consultant for Shadow Electronics, a Chinese company that was planning to open a state-of-the-art acoustic guitar manufacturing plant...RecruitIt was done.

-Together with his children, Virginia and Timothy, he is dedicated to crafting custom models that bring together the creativity and passion he has cultivated over many years.
+Together with his children, Virginia and Timothy, he is working on creating custom models that combine the creativity and passion he has cultivated over many years.

-“When I was young, my mother opened the door to the world of art for me.
+"When I was little, my mother opened the door to the world of art for me.
 She was an artist, a draftsman, and a sculptor.
-She encouraged me to try my hand at everything.
-I was fortunate to visit art museums all over California, and I drew a great deal of inspiration from the various artists and crafts I encountered there.‘How are things made?’
-‘Why were they decorated that way?’—from a young age, these questions captivated my mind and never left me.
-From the functional art of indigenous peoples to the artistic ornamentation found on everyday objects from the late 18th to the 19th century, I have tried to recreate and emulate them.”
+She encouraged me to try everything.
+I had the opportunity to visit museums all over California, and I was greatly inspired by the various artists and crafts I encountered there.
+'How are things made?'
+'Why are they decorated in that way?' — These questions have captivated me since I was a child.
+From the practical works of Native American art to the artistic decorations found on everyday objects from the late 18th and 19th centuries, I have tried to recreate and imitate them."

-Influenced by countless works of art, his guitars transcend the boundaries of mere instruments and can truly be called works of art imbued with musical functional beauty.
+Influenced by numerous works of art, his guitars transcend the boundaries of mere instruments and deserve to be called works of art possessing musical functionality and beauty.

-We at Advance Guitars are also among those who have experienced the joy of owning a guitar crafted by him.
+We at Advance Guitars are also among those who know the joy of owning a guitar he has crafted.

 GIBSON SJ-200 '94 #90034043 JACARANDA

-"This is one of four guitars I built for the 1994 NAMM Show.
+"This is one of four guitars made for the 1994 NAMM Show."

-In the early 1970s, I was cutting Brazilian rosewood (Jacaranda) myself in my small guitar workshop in Venice Beach, California.
-Since I still had some of that wood on hand, I selected a set from it for this guitar.
+In the early 1970s, I personally cut Brazilian rosewood (Jacaranda) in my small guitar workshop in Venice Beach, California.
+I still have some of that wood left, so I selected one set from it for this guitar.

-Based on sketches I had accumulated over the years, I sought to create decorative elements by combining inspirations drawn from everyday “objects” around me—such as flower arrangements, chair upholstery, wallpaper, oriental rugs, and coffee cups.
-Although these elements seemed disparate at first glance, they were mysteriously connected in some way, and ultimately came together in a very organic form.”
+Based on sketches I had accumulated over time, I tried to construct decorative elements by combining inspiration from everyday "things" around me, such as flower arrangements, chair fabrics, wallpaper, oriental rugs, and coffee cups.
+These elements, though seemingly disparate, were strangely connected in some way, ultimately coming together in a very organic form.

 Specifications